Do Manners Matter?

 Behavior at the Table

-Here are essential rules to follow while dining:
+Here are essential rules to follow while dining.
+Again, some should be obvious but some apparently are not always:

 • Wait for Everyone to Be Served: Don’t begin eating until everyone has been served, especially at formal events.